yurylyt/netcomm_elixir_vs_python/README.md

 # Elixir vs Python Performance Comparison

-This repository hosts a minimal simulation used to compare Elixir and Python performance on the same problem: all-pairs agent dialogue with probabilistic preference updates.
+This repository hosts a minimal simulation used to compare Elixir and Python performance on agent dialogue with probabilistic preference updates.
 The simulation is deterministic (via seeded RNG) and provides three implementations for benchmarking:

 - **Elixir (base)**: Async Task engine with parallel pair processing
 - **Elixir (proc)**: GenServer/Coordinator engine (one process per agent)
 - **Python**: Single-process baseline with optional multiprocessing

+The simulation supports two interaction topologies:
+- **All-pairs**: Every agent interacts with every other agent (O(n²) complexity)
+- **Random matching**: Each agent has k random interactions per iteration (configurable)

 ## Repository Structure